 For the frame of the shutters you should use treated wood or cedar that is 1-inch by 2-inches or 1-inch by 4-inches.
 Which you choose will depend on the size of the shutters; larger windows will require thicker wood.

 Once you have your measurements for the Bahama shutters you can make the frame.
 First cut the vertical parts, known as rails, and the stiles, or horizontal pieces.
 As you’ll be using tenon joints to join the pieces so allow an extra inch on each side for these.
 For the low stile at the bottom of the frame, use wider wood to offer more stability.

 Now you need to cut the mortises on the rails.
 You’ll need the router, drill, and the mortise tool to make them.
 There will be mortises for each of the louvers that will fit in the Bahama shutters.
 Line the rails up by each other to be certain the mortises are level.
 With this done, use sandpaper to clean the corner, and cut the mortise and the inside top and bottom of each rail.
 After this make the tenon, or tongue, in the stiles to fit into each of the rails.
 Dry fit the frame pieces together and cut the louvers, with the tenons on the edges, to fit in the frame.
 Dry fit these, too.

 Step 4 - Finish

 Sand the ends of the wood and then use varnish on the ends to give a waterproof seal.
-Allow to dry before proceeding.
+Allow to dry in a well-ventilated room before proceeding.
 Put glue in the mortises of the frame and fit all the pieces, including the louvers, together.

 Use corner clamps on each corner, tighten, and leave in place overnight so the joints will be tight.
 The next morning loose the clamps.
 Screw the hinges to the top of the Bahama shutter and fit to the window frame, making sure the shutter will open and close easily.
 Use wood and hinges to make a prop to keep the Bahama shutter open.